 Erik Hegemann (aka Brot_Ohne_Kruste) – Erik Hegemann hails from Germany and has been playing Magic since 2000.
 Specializing in Dredge for the past few years now, Erik placed in the Top 4 in the 2011 Bazaar of Moxen Legacy tournament, and won the 2012 Bazaar of Moxen Vintage tournament!

 Bob Huang (aka akatsuki) – Bob Huang is a huge Legacy aficionado with a background in statistics and math.
 In Legacy he’s played a variety of different decks in the format, from Affinity to Hive Mind, Sneak and Show, RUG Delver, UWR Delver, Miracles, Reanimator, TES, Merfolk, and Death and Taxes.
 Originally from the Boston area, Bob currently resides in Northern Virginia, and enjoys playtesting with such luminaries like the great Daniel Signorini and the Hatfield brothers. @silyaznfoo on Twitter.

 All articles by Bob Huang

-Jason Jaco (aka JACO) – Jaco is a longtime Magic player, author, and the CEO of Eternal Central.
+Jason Jaco (aka JACO) – Jaco is a longtime Magic player, author, editor, and the CEO of Eternal Central.
 Known in some circles as “The Godfather of Pimp,” he enjoys learning, exploring outdoors, dominating the dojo, and punching unprotected sandwiches. @JMJACO on Twitter.

 All articles by Jason Jaco